Who We Are

 Teach ‘em to Fish Community Development Corporation is a faith-based ministry (501(c)(3)) that trains deserving people to become successful business owners or outstanding employees, thus Transforming themselves, their families, and their community.

-Our vision is to create a cadre of successful business owners and outstanding employees who will transform their worlds.
+Our God-given call is to battle poverty, hopelessness, and violence by creating a generation of successful business owners and outstanding employees.

 - We believe Doing flows from Being